raydenlim/tp/docs/UserGuide.md

 > * The index refers to the index number shown in the displayed person list.
 > * The index **must be a positive integer** 1, 2, 3, …​

-### Clearing all entries : `clear`
+### Clearing all Entries : `clear`

 You can clear all entries from your address book.

 Format: `clear`

-### Exiting the program : `exit`
+### Exiting F.A.K.E.J.A.R.V.I.S. : `exit`

-You can exit the program.
+You can exit the F.A.K.E.J.A.R.V.I.S.

 Format: `exit`

-### Saving the data
+### Saving the Data

-No need to worry about saving.
 F.A.K.E.J.A.R.V.I.S. data are saved in the hard disk automatically after any command that changes the data.
+Ther is no need to save data manually.

-### Editing the data file
+### Editing the Data File

 F.A.K.E.J.A.R.V.I.S. data are saved automatically as a JSON file `[JAR file location]/data/fakejarvis.json`.
 Advanced users are welcome to update data directly by editing that data file.